The power of working together

 Greater Twin Cities United Way

-From auctions, “FUNdraising” activities and pledges, Securian’s associate campaigns have led to a total contribution of more than $1 million for the eighth consecutive year in 2015.
+From auctions, “FUNdraising” activities and pledges, Securian’s associate campaigns have led to a total contribution of more than $1 million for the ninth consecutive year in 2016.

 Dorothy Day Center